Business day: United States

+At times, government agencies and businesses may define business days as "day in which offices are open" separate from the basic legal definition.
+For example, in the state of Georgia for purposes of consumer protection, the state clarifies that a business day, unless otherwise defined, corresponds to "business days of operation", meaning that a business open daily would be considered to have seven business days a week.
+For purposes of lending, the business week is six days from Monday to Saturday.

-Business days are commonly used by couriers when determining the arrival date of a package.
-If a courier ships a parcel on a Thursday that will be delivered in "two business days", it will arrive on the following Monday if neither Friday nor Monday are holidays.
+Similarly, the United States Postal Service (USPS) delivers mail on Saturdays.
+Saturdays are included when counting business days to determine the arrival date of a package in shipping estimates.
+If USPS receives a parcel on a Thursday that will be delivered in "two business days", it will arrive on the following Saturday if neither Friday nor Saturday are holidays.

-In finance, how business days are defined are called business day conventions and determine how payments are settled on contracts such as interest rate swaps.
+In finance, business days are defined by "business day conventions", which determines how payments are settled on contracts such as interest rate swaps.